aserg-ufmg/CSIndex/README.md

 # Programming Language and Dependencies

-CSIndexbr is implemented in Python 3.9 (backend scripts) and the front-end is HTML and pure Javascript.
+CSIndexbr is implemented in Python 3.9 (backend scripts).
+The front-end uses HTML and pure Javascript.

 We also use: